-Three of the sons served in the Civil War.
+Four of the sons served in the Civil War.
 Tobias served in Company H of the 9th Pennsylvania Reserve, 38th Regiment from July 19, 1861 to Dec.10, 1862, when he received a discharge under a surgeon’s certificate.
 He had been wounded at Glendale, June 30, 1862.
 Jacob served 16 months in Company A of the 29th Ohio Volunteer Infantry.
+Benjamin served in Company I of the 193rd Pennsylvania Infantry from July until November in 1864.
 Hiram also served in the Union army in the Civil War.
 (4)

 In 1838, Sampson purchased a tract of land in Franklin Township, Beaver County, Pa., and, in 1842, acquired another small parcel from his grandfather, Sampson Piersol, “for the affection that I have to my Grand Son and the consideration of one Dollar to me in hand paid by Samson S. Nye.”
 (5)

 In the 1840 Census of North Sewickley Township, Beaver County, the household of Sampson S. Nye is listed as containing three males under age 5, one male 20-29 and one females 20-29.

 Sampson was a farmer and served as Beaver County surveyor from 1845 to 1850.
 (6) He is listed as county surveyor in the Marion Township tax records for 1846 to 1849.
 (7)

 Sampson died March 4, 1850.
 The cause of death is listed as diarrhea.
 (8)